Umpire Rick Reed, who worked 1991 World Series, dies at 70

-Reed appeared as an umpire in the 1999 movie “For Love of the Game” that starred Kevin Costner.
+Reed appeared as the plate umpire in the 1999 movie “For Love of the Game” that starred Kevin Costner.

+“I worked my first game in the big leagues with him and he took me to lunch the next day.
+We didn’t even talk about umpiring, he talked about being a husband and father while doing this job,” veteran crew chief Ted Barrett, whose son also is a professional umpire, texted to The Associated Press.

+“I also worked many years with Rick as my crew chief.
+He was a great umpire and he was a leader of men,” Barrett said.
+“Rick groomed many of us to be crew chiefs.
+He took an interest in our families and invited us into his family.
+His wife, Cindy, became a trusted confidante to our wives.
+Rick was more than just a crew chief, he was a mentor and friend.”

 “I was proud to be an umpire in the major leagues,” Reed told the newspaper.
 “I took pride in being considered one of the 68 best in the world at what I do and I gave it everything I had.”